The magnetic dual chiral density wave phase in a rotating cold quark matter: Introduction

 In addition to high densities and large magnetic fields, neutron stars are also characterized by relatively large angular velocities of about $\Omega_{\text{max}}\sim 10^{3}$ Hz.
 This leads to a linear velocity $\sim 10^{-2}c-10^{-1}c$, where $c$ is the light velocity.
 It is the purpose of this paper, to study the effect of rotation on the formation of the \MD~phase.
+We assume that the magnetic field and angular velocity are uniform.
+This is only possible for cold neutron stars which are expected to rotate uniformly \cite{rezzolla-book}.
+This assumption justifies another assumption concerning the temperature in this paper: Here, in contrast to \cite{incera2022}, we neglect the effect of temperature and its possible interplay with high densities, magnetic fields, and rotations on the formation/suppression of the \MD~phase in a cold quark matter.

 As it is argued in \cite{fukushima2015, sadooghi2021}, a certain interplay between the effect of rotation and the magnetic field destroys chiral condensates.
 An effect which is referred to as ``rotational magnetic inhibition'' \cite{fukushima2015} or ``inverse magnetorotational catalysis'' (IMRC) \cite{sadooghi2021}.
 For the \MD~phase, the consequence of this effect would be a vanishing of the spatial modulation condensate, as a result of a certain correlation between two condensates in this phase.
 In this paper, we show that this indeed happens.
-A fact that may rule out this phase to be favorable for quark matter in rotating, dense, and magnetized neutron stars.
+A fact that may rule out this phase to be favorable for quark matter in rotating, dense, magnetized, and cold neutron stars.
+We emphasize that the present work is a natural extension of \cite{incera2022}, where it is argued that the \MD~phase is ``viable candidate for the matter of neutron stars'' \cite{incera2022}.
+Particularly in this context, we show that the inclusion of rotation to the condition imposed on the model used in \cite{incera2022} suppresses the formation of the \MD~phase.
+It is not clear how robust the conclusions presented in \cite{incera2022} as well as those in the present paper, are in a more realistic model of a neutron star, where certain conditions, like $\beta$-equilibrium, isospin symmetry, and charge neutrality have to be imposed \cite{bielich2020}.